scljimenez/IntroToProg-Python-Mod07/docs/index.md

 This paper describes my script which addresses pickling and error-handling.
 Using the Separation of Concerns principles, I divided my script into one section for pickling and one for error-handling.
 These sections includes subsections for declaring data, processing data, and presenting or interacting with the user to obtain new data.

 ## 2.1 Pickling Article
+The article I used to learn about pickling comes from Snyk Blog titled “The ultimate guide to Python pickling” found at https://snyk.io/blog/guide-to-python-pickle/ [External Link].
+This article was helpful because it described the data types the pickle module accepts.
+It also clearly described the differences between serialization and deserialization, as other articles I had looked at did not address what these actions were and how they were important and relevant to pickling.

 ## 2.2 Declaring Variables & Pickling Data: